- OFFICIAL NAME = ARGENTINE REPUBLIC

-The first Spanish explorer to arrive on the shores was Juan Diaz de Solis in 1516, in search for silver and other treasures.
+The first Spanish explorer to arrive on the shores was Juan Diaz de Solis in 1516, in search of silver and other treasures.
 Things did not go well for him, as he died in a fight with natives shortly after his arrival.

-Next to reach the shores was Sebastian Cabot in 1526, naming and exploring Rio de la plata, but he returned to his homeland shortly afterwards.
+Next to reach the shores was Sebastian Cabot in 1526, naming and exploring Rio de la Plata, but he returned to his homeland shortly afterwards.

 In 1536, the first settlement in Argentina is established by Pedro de Mendoza, and he claimed the land for the Spanish crown.
 This settlement would later become Buenos Aires.